J2583/AtmosphereAutopilot/README.md

 * _AoA_ - respective angle of attack in radians.
 * _desired aoa_ - processed by controller input in radians.
 * _output v_ - controller output.
 * _desired aoa equilibr v_ - equilibrium angular velocity on desired angle of attack.
-For example, nosedive angular velocity on nose-heavy plane, wich will keep AoA at zero.
+For example, nosedive angular velocity on nose-heavy plane, which will keep AoA at zero.
 * _filter k_ - filter gain to smooth changes in equilibrium v estimation.
 Default value - 4.0.
 * _relaxation frame_ - relaxation frame count, used for close-to desired behaviour.
 Default value - 2.
 * _relaxation factor_ - default value 0.1.
 Proportional gain of relaxation smoothing.